Smart for Life Inc. (SMFL) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for SMFL is $8.00, The public float for SMFL is 1.77M, and at present, short sellers hold a 6.60% of that float.
-The average trading volume of SMFL on August 30, 2023 was 181.07K shares.
+The average price suggested by analysts for SMFL is $8.00, The public float for SMFL is 1.77M, and currently, shorts hold a 6.60% of that float.
+The average trading volume for SMFL on September 05, 2023 was 186.30K shares.

 SMFL’s Market Performance